-60 second blog – 3 qualities of a top sales rep.
+60 second blog – three qualities of a top sales representative

-Let’s start with one of the biggest mistakes in recruiting sales staff is looking at just experience.
-It’s easy to base a hire on because it is tangible; 5 years must be better than 3.
+One of the biggest mistakes in recruiting sales staff is to just look at experience.
+It is easy to base a hire on as it is tangible: five years of experience must be better than three years of experience.

-I remember a client who was adamant that the person needed solid 5-10 years’ experience selling a similar product (or at least in the same industry).
-He got one but not a top salesperson.
+I remember a client who was adamant that the candidate needed a solid five to 10 years experience selling a similar product (or at least in the same industry).
+He got what he wanted but not a top salesperson.

 Skills are taught whereas behaviour rarely changes.
-So when recruiting, focus on behaviour first and skills or experience second.
+Therefore, when recruiting, focus on behaviour first, and skills or experience second.

-Focus on results: it’s all about winning, losing is not an option.
+Focus on results: it is all about winning, losing is not an option.

-About 50% of reps will abandon a prospect after one follow-up.
+About 50% of sales representatives will abandon a prospect after one follow-up.
 However, 80% of sales require five follow-ups.

-However, asking if they’re still interested in achieving a specific goal and then providing a relevant suggestion is persistent.
+However, asking the client if they are still interested in achieving a specific goal and then providing a relevant suggestion is persistent.

-Offering a product demo while they’re still in the education stage?
+Offering a product demo while the client is still in the education stage?
 Too much, too soon.
-Delving into their problems and helping them identify a possible solution will earn you their trust, so that down the line they’ll actually say yes.
+Delving into their problems and helping them identify a possible solution will earn the client’s trust, so later down the line they will actually say “Yes”.

-Top performing reps think before they act.
-They rarely lose control, they stay composed, they don’t blurt out and have to retract later.
+Top performing sales reps think before they act.
+They rarely lose control and stay composed.
+They don’t blurt out only to have to retract their comments later.

-They keep cool during negotiations, since getting flustered makes it hard to think strategically.
-Also, buyers may get more aggressive when they notice their composure slipping away.
+They keep their cool during negotiations as getting flustered makes it hard to think strategically.
+Also, buyers may become more aggressive if they notice a sales representative’s composure is slipping away.

-They are less self-conscious.
-That means they are not afraid to take risks and persistently pursue deals.
-They are less emotional, focusing on the task of closing deals.
+Top sales reps are less self-conscious, that is they are not afraid to take risks and persistently pursue deals.
+They are less emotional and focused on the task of closing deals.

-Finally, self-assurance comes into play when they are using the Challenger Sales Methodology.
-They push back on the prospect and focus on the end goal rather than being “liked”.
-That takes a lot of confidence.
+Top sales reps push back on the prospect and focus on the end goal rather than being liked.
+This takes a lot of confidence.

 See also: How is the Western Australian job market